MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/terraform-landing-zone.md

 ### Start with DevOps

 The Terraform experience starts with one individual on a laptop.
-But it's likely that you'll work in a team and adopt DevOps and GitOps concepts to realize benefits such as continuous integration and continuous deployment, more reliability, and predictability on your deployments.
+But it's likely that you'll work in a team and adopt DevOps and GitOps concepts to realize benefits such as continuous integration and continuous delivery (CI/CD), more reliability, and predictability on your deployments.

 On the journey, you'll realize that disruption can happen between the local experience (it works on the developer's laptop) and the pipelines.
 If there's too much difference between the two environments, you'll likely spend much time troubleshooting issues that are related to this dichotomy and lose focus on delivering value.

 Another common caveat is the difficulty of having a consistent development or running environment for the various developers.
-Terraform is evolving frequently, so make sure that all your developers are running the right versions.
+Terraform is always evolving, so make sure that all your developers are running the right versions.
 You also need some code excellence tools, like pre-commit validation hooks to avoid committing wrong things in a repository, static code analysis tools, and plan-phase compliance tools.

 DevOps is not achieved by a single tool.
 Your running environment might include more tools, like jq, the Azure CLI, PowerShell, PowerShell DSC, Ansible, Chef, and Puppet.